hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 ```

 # Use
-{% include alert.html content="Commands have been tested on V6/V7 HW rev on TIM and OF firmware" alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="Commands have been tested on V6/V7 HW rev. on TIM and OpenFiber firmwares" alert="Note"  icon="svg-info" color="blue" %}

 ## Enable Telnet
 {% include alert.html content="This is an external script ([ZTE Telnet enabled](https://github.com/douniwan5788/zte_modem_tools)), so use it at your own risk!
 Credential doesn't survive at reboot!" alert="Note"  icon="svg-info" color="blue" %}